Notice Of Privacy Practices

 Students, or the parents or the legal guardians of students under 18 years of age, have the legal right to review their files and have a copy of its content, provided the information contained in the file is not harmful to them.
 When a client, parent or legal guardian of a minor, or former client requests to review the file, the following procedure should be followed:

-2. The student, parent or legal guardian of a minor, must present positive identification, including picture ID, unless a staff member can identify the student.
+- The student, parent or legal guardian of a minor, must present positive identification, including picture ID.

-3. Ideally, the student, parent or legal guardian of a minor, will schedule a time to review the file with the current or former therapist.
-If the therapist no longer is on staff, the student will schedule an appointment with a senior staff member or extern.
+- Ideally, the student, parent or legal guardian of a minor, will schedule a time to review the file with the current or former mental health clinician.
+If the clinician is no longer is on staff, the student will schedule an appointment with a senior staff member or the Executive Director.

 Copies of Files